chewern/react-vscode-git/README.md

-# Initializing React.JS project on VS Code with Git
+# Starting React.JS project on VS Code with Git
 The purpose of this repository is to keep a living document on how to start a React.js project on VS Code with Git to help with version control.